yellareddy-m/JS-snippets/src/polyfills/arrayForEach.md

 ```

 ### Polyfill implementation
-#### The IIFE is for executing the definition immediately so that we can test the metohd in the next statement.
+#### The IIFE is for executing the definition immediately so that we can test the method in the next statement.

 ```js
 (() => {